maxzrff/KnowledgeMCP/docs/SERVER_MANAGEMENT.md

 ## server.sh - Server Management Script

 A comprehensive bash script for managing the MCP server lifecycle.
+The server exposes both HTTP (port 3000) and stdio transports for different MCP clients.

 ### Usage